buildit/bookit-infrastructure/README.md

 # AWS The Rig

-This setup will create a CloudFormation, GoCD powered Rig on AWS.
+This setup will create a CloudFormation, AWS CodePipeline/CodeBuild/CodeDeploy powered Rig on AWS.

 ## Setup